filefoxper/airma/docs/react-effect/api.md

 Parameters

 * sessionStates - Session states for detecting, it is optional.
-If it is void, and the **GlobalConfig.useGlobalFetching** has been setted, useIsFetching detecting all sessions.
+If it is void, useIsFetching detecting all sessions.

 Returns